AI Toolbox for Researchers: Organize Literature, Methods & Analysis (2026)

 Getting Started: 15-Minute Setup

-- Choose your plan: Start on Basic to test with one small project; upgrade to Premium if you need more than 2 folders or bulk features
+Choose your plan: Start on Basic to test with one small project; upgrade to Premium if you need more than 2 folders or bulk features

-- Set up project subfolders: Inside "Active Research", create one folder per project using the templates above
+Set up project subfolders: Inside "Active Research", create one folder per project using the templates above

-- Pin your 3-5 most important conversations: Active manuscript drafts, current literature synthesis, grant deadlines
+Pin your 3-5 most important conversations: Active manuscript drafts, current literature synthesis, grant deadlines

-- Save research prompts: Add the academic templates from the prompt library section to enable // shortcut access
+Save research prompts: Add the academic templates from the prompt library section to enable // shortcut access

-- Bulk export existing conversations: If upgrading to Premium, export your current ChatGPT history as a starting archive
+Bulk export existing conversations: If upgrading to Premium, export your current ChatGPT history as a starting archive

-- Enable cross-device sync: Sign in on your second device (office, home, laptop) to replicate your organization everywhere
+Enable cross-device sync: Sign in on your second device (office, home, laptop) to replicate your organization everywhere

 Frequently Asked Questions

-Does ChatGPT Toolbox work with GPT-5.4 Thinking and GPT-5.4 Pro?
+Does AI Toolbox work with GPT-5.4 Thinking and GPT-5.4 Pro?

 Yes.
-ChatGPT Toolbox is model-agnostic and works with GPT-5.3 Instant (default for all users), GPT-5.4 Thinking (paid tiers), GPT-5.4 Pro (Pro/Business/Enterprise/Edu), and any legacy models available in your ChatGPT account.
+AI Toolbox is model-agnostic and works with GPT-5.3 Instant (default for all users), GPT-5.4 Thinking (paid tiers), GPT-5.4 Pro (Pro/Business/Enterprise/Edu), and any legacy models available in your ChatGPT account.
 It adds an organization layer on top of the ChatGPT web interface at chatgpt.com regardless of which model you use.

-No. ChatGPT Toolbox organizes AI-assisted research conversations, not academic references.
+No. AI Toolbox organizes AI-assisted research conversations, not academic references.
 It complements dedicated citation managers by giving you a searchable archive of citation formatting questions, bibliography drafts, and AI-assisted reference work.
 Keep using Zotero or Mendeley for actual reference management.

 Is the free Basic plan enough for a dissertation?